tcAquino/ParticleTrackingOF/README.md

 ## Dependencies

-Required external libraries (all free and open-source):
+Required external libraries (free and open-source):
 - OpenFOAM : CFD software (https://www.openfoam.com/)
-- boost : C++ library implementing useful features and extensions (boost.org)

-A version of the g++ or clang++ compiler compatible with C++17 and OpenMP are required.
+A version of the g++ or clang++ compiler compatible with C++17 and OpenMP v4.5 are required.
 Note that the same compiler used for OpenFOAM should be used to avoid (dynamic) linking issues.
-For compilation with clang++, llvm's OpenMP must be installed ("brew install libomp" on MacOS or "sudo apt install libomp-dev" on Linux).
+For compilation of parallel implementations with clang++, llvm's OpenMP must be installed (to install from the terminal, run "brew install libomp" on MacOS or "sudo apt install libomp-dev" on Linux).

 ## Documentation